JollyOscar/server-config-repo/configs/dns/README.md

 1. **Check Logs:** `sudo journalctl -u bind9.service`.

 2. **Check Zone Syntax:** Use `named-checkzone` on the specific zone file to find the syntax error.

+This directory contains the BIND9 DNS server configuration files.

+### How It Works

+The configuration is designed to be both robust and easy to manage.
+It uses a template-based system that works directly with the main deployment script (`scripts/deploy-complete.sh`).

+1.  **Templates**: The files `db.forward-dns.template` and `db.reverse-dns.template` contain the structure for your DNS zones.
+You should edit these files to add, remove, or change any DNS records for your network.
+2.  **Automation**: You do **not** need to rename these template files.
+The `deploy-complete.sh` script automatically copies them to the correct final destination (e.g., `/etc/bind/db.mycorp.lan`) during the deployment process.
+3.  **Configuration**: The `named.conf.local` file tells the BIND9 service where to find the zone files.
+This file is also copied automatically by the deployment script.

+Your only task is to **edit the contents of the `.template` files** to match your network's requirements.
+The deployment script handles the rest.